 Riomaggiore boasts topsy-turvy pastel houses.
 Manarola is perched majestically on a rock and backed by terraced vineyards.
 Climb the winding stairs at Corniglia, and sit back to enjoy lunch and a bottle of the local white wine whilst overlooking the spectacular views.
-Vernazza is the prettiest of all, and a typical Italian Riviera fishing village sitting in a rocky cove of dark rocks, with brightly coloured houses, whilst Monterosso Al Mare’s cobbled streets are the busiest, with many restaurants tucked away.
+Vernazza is the prettiest of all, and a typical Italian Riviera fishing village sitting in a rocky cove of dark rocks with brightly coloured houses, whilst Monterosso Al Mare’s cobbled streets are the busiest, with many restaurants tucked away down winding streets.

 Day 4Forte Dei Marmi

-Forte dei Marmi has in the last century become a world- famous tourist resort and part of its original environment has successfully been transformed into delightful gardens and meadows with secluded villas surrounded by greenery, maintaining respect for nature.
+In the last century, Forte dei Marmi has become a world- famous tourist resort and, maintaining its respect for nature, part of its original environment has successfully been transformed into delightful gardens and meadows with secluded villas surrounded by greenery.

-In the countryside surrounding Forte dei Marmi there is an architectural, historical and cultural heritage to be discovered, charming villages are nestled in the numerous valleys or are perched at the top of hills and the beauty of alpine pastures can be enjoyed on the scenic Apuan Alps.
+In the countryside surrounding Forte dei Marmi there is an architectural, historical and cultural heritage to be discovered, charming villages are nestled in the numerous valleys or perched atop tumbling hills, and the beauty of alpine pastures can be enjoyed on the scenic Apuan Alps.